aswasi/Ethiopia/Stata/FolderDescription.md

 ```Stata``` - Folder housing all of the do files for the project
 ```Word``` - all Word related documents stored here

-*Additional folders can be created as needed for each project.*
+*Additional folders can be created as needed for each project.
+This will generally be done using the 00_SetupGlobalsFolder.do file.*